A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

-The advantage of R-tree is that it can support spatial queries, such as range queries or nearest neighbor queries, on data points that represent geographical coordinates, rectangles, polygons, or other spatial objects.

-R-tree search performance depends on roughly the same factors as B-tree, and also faces similar challenges as B-tree.

-\textbf{M-tree} \cite{ciaccia1997m}.
+\textbf{M-Tree}~\cite{ciaccia1997m}.
 It is a technique for finding the nearest neighbors of a given vector in a large collection of vectors.
-It works by building an M-tree, which is a tree data structure that partitions the data points into balls, i.e. hyperspheres that contain a subset of the points.
+It works by building an M-tree, which is a tree data structure that partitions the data points into balls, i.e., hyperspheres that contain a subset of the points.
 Each node of the M-tree defines the smallest ball that contains all the points in its subtree.
-The algorithm then searches for the closest ball to the query point, and then searches within the closest ball to find the closest point to the query point.
+The algorithm then searches for the closest ball to the query point and then searches within the closest ball to find the closest point to the query point.

 The M-tree algorithm uses the concept of covering radius to represent the spatial objects in the tree.
-The covering radius of a node is the maximum distance from the node's routing object to any of its children objects.
-The formula for computing the covering radius of a node $N$ is:

-where $N.object$ is the routing object of node $N$, $N.child$ is the set of child nodes of node $N$, $C.object$ is the routing object of child node $C$, and $d$ is the distance function.
+The covering radius of a node is the maximum distance from the node's routing object to any of its child objects.
+The formula for computing the covering radius of a node $N$ is: where $N.object$ is the routing object of node $N$, $N.child$ is the set of child nodes of node $N$, $C.object$ is the routing object of child node $C$, and $d$ is the distance function.

 The M-tree algorithm also uses two metrics to measure the quality of a node split: area and overlap.
 The area of a node is the sum of the areas of its children's covering balls, and the overlap of two nodes is the sum of the areas of their children's overlapping balls.
-The formula for computing the area of a node $N$ is:
+The formula for computing the area of a node $N$ is: where $\pi$ is the mathematical constant, and $r(C)$ is the covering radius of child node $C$.
+The advantage of M-tree is that it can support dynamic operations, such as inserting or deleting data points, by updating the tree structure accordingly.
+M-tree search performance depends on roughly the same factors as B-tree, and also faces similar challenges as B-tree.